EduKav1813/my-elasticsearch/README.md

    `poetry run cli insert_document --name='MyDocument' --content='I love reading
 tutorials'`

-   If the command you want to run requires some arguments, it will let you know.
+   The command will notify about any required arguments, if necessary.

 The basic commands are the `insert_document` and `search`.
-The `insert_document` populates the database with documents, and the `search` command allows you to search through your documents with a query.
+The `insert_document` populates the database with documents, and the `search` command allows to search through your documents with a query.

 ## The Requirements for the project